 “When you choose your insurance it’s important to note the enrollment period.
 The earliest you’ll get insurance is Jan.
 1, so apply now and the first week of December,” Pollock said.

-Pollock emphasized that people can’t sign up now and have insurance tomorrow.
+Pollock emphasized that people can’t sign up now and have the Medicare supplement Plan G tomorrow.
 Everyone is encouraged to plan for their specific needs and their family’s needs.

 In Alachua, Feller said there will be upcoming community events to assist people in the marketplace process.